AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 [Here](https://techtutorialsx.com/2020/06/13/esp32-camera-face-detection/) is a good tutorial explaining the programming steps for face detection.

 The tutorial covers only the part until face detection.
-For recognising a specific face four more steps are necessary:
+For recognising a specific face, four more steps are necessary:

 ```
 if (detected_face) {  // A general face has been recognised (no name so far)